Saqsy/cs-uob-overview-of-architecture.github.io/errata.md

 {:toc}
 </details>

-Nothing here yet!
-Any errata will be linked from the video itself on the front page, so there's no need to keep checking back.
+Any errata will be linked from the video itself on the front page and fixed in the slides, so there's no need to keep checking back here.

+## Week 1 intro talk

+Slide 7 referred to the "Tuesday live sessions" - Tuesday should have read Monday, these are the normal workshops you have timetabled from 1pm-3pm.